angular/angular/aio/content/guide/glossary.md

 A TypeScript-like syntax that Angular evaluates within a [data binding](#data-binding).

-Read about how to write template expressions in  [Template expressions](guide/template-syntax#template-expressions).
+Read about how to write template expressions in the [template expressions](guide/interpolation#template-expressions) section of the [Interpolation](guide/interpolation) guide.

 {@a token}